 My five published and/or forthcoming book projects, very much like the sixth (in-progress), may seem to be all about one thing, namely history—art history, cultural history, Mexican history or political history.
-Close reading reveals what these six books really have in common is related but distinct, namely oral history and its transmission through the generations via elder griots and the intersection of oral and written traditions.
+Close reading reveals what these six books really have in common is related but distinct, namely oral history and its transmission through the generations via elder griots at the intersection of oral and written traditions in transit.

 Publication: The Chattahoochee Review